carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > ## Exercise 1: Extracting tRNAs with Prokka
 >
-> Suppose you are asked to annotate the FASTA file you downloaded in Exercise 1 and output the results to a subdirectory called `annotated` within the `thermophilusLMG18311_prokka` directory.
-Then, a research team requests you a TSV file entitled `trnas.tsv` that contains only *S. thermophilus'*s tRNAs.
-This file must contain the same headers as the original TSV file, followed by the rows that correspond to tRNAs.
-Complete the following sequence of commands to perform this actions:
+> Suppose you are asked to annotate the FASTA file you downloaded in the previous episode and
+> output the results to a subdirectory called `annotated` within the `thermophilusLMG18311_prokka`
+> directory.
+Then, a research team requests you a TSV file named `trnas.tsv` that contains only
+> *S. thermophilus'*s tRNAs.
+This file must contain the same headers as the original
+> TSV file, followed by the rows that correspond to tRNAs.
+>
+> Complete the following sequence of commands to perform this actions:
 >
 > ~~~
 > $ prokka --outdir thermophilusLMG18311_prokka --prefix thermophilusLMG18311_prokka ../../data/thermophilusLMG18311/__________ --kingdom Bacteria --genus Streptococcus --species thermophilus --usegenus --addgenes